MTD Software for UK Landlords

 The Threshold Is Your Rent, Not Your Profit

 This catches a lot of landlords out.
 MTD applies based on what you receive in rent — before you deduct any expenses.
-Agent fees, maintenance, mortgage interest — none of that reduces the number HMRC uses to decide if you're in scope.
+Agent fees, maintenance, mortgage interest — none of that reduces the number HMRC uses.

 Example